bkenndpngineering/Kinetic-Maze-Reborn/NotesForDevs.md

 Maybe use the tracker toggle to activate at certain times?
 Or to toggle the tracker when no body is detected to try to reset the packet loss?
 Resetting the tracker didn't help (ended up with tracker killing self).
 This test from when someone was actively playing the game for around 5 mins, maybe even less.
 As soon as packet loss started, the tracker reset button was pressed with no beneficial results.

-Last packet loss message was 496 packets lost in 3415 frames.

 The score input text also isn't ~quite~ centered, just eyeballed it